 But here's why I'm not just loading up on France at 16¢.

-Spain at +400 is still the best pure value in the market.
+Spain, trading in the mid-teens of cents, is still the best pure value in the market.
 Spain was Euro 2024 champions with the youngest squad in the draw.
 Lamine Yamal is 18 years old and is already one of the three best players in the tournament.
 Nico Williams on the left.
-Rodri — the reigning Ballon d'Or winner and the best defensive midfielder in the world — is the engine.
+Rodri — the 2024 Ballon d'Or winner and still the best defensive midfielder in the world — is the engine.
 Luis de la Fuente's 4-3-3 generates the most chances of any team in the draw by volume.

-Our simulation gives Spain an 18.6% win probability vs France's 15.2%.
-The market has narrowed that gap.
+Our simulation gives Spain a 16.7% win probability vs. France's 14.6%.
+The market has narrowed that gap to almost nothing.
 If you had Spain last week at +440 and France at +600, the current repricing has tightened the spread.
 Spain is still the better value on a pure probability basis.

 The Yamal-Williams wing combination is the most terrifying attacking pairing in the tournament.
 Spain's group stage path through Group H — with Uruguay, Saudi Arabia, and Cape Verde — is clean.
 They will arrive at the knockouts in peak form with a full squad.